Simon-He95/fast-create-variable/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

+A VS Code extension to quickly create variables in various languages including Vue, React, and Svelte.

 ## Plugin Introduction

 Select the variable name to quickly provide the creation type, such as `ref`, `computed`, `methods`, `function`, `arrowFunction`, `watch`, `reactive`, etc. Depending on whether it is currently Vue2 or Vue3, generate the corresponding variable and jump to the newly created variable location.